Spence and Becky Wilson Baptist Children’s Hospital

 We're taking special care to provide you with special care.
-Visit our Baptist Is Safe page to learn more about what we are doing to ensure the safety of all our patients, their families and our employees.
+Visit our Baptist Is Safe page to learn more about what our medical clinic is doing to ensure the safety of all our patients, their families and our employees.

-Daily multidisciplinary rounds by our pediatric care team includes not only nurses and physicians, but case managers, pharmacists, nutritionists, social workers, child life specialists, respiratory therapists, and any subspecialists.
-Each patient’s care plan is discussed for updates and progress to maintain the focus on family and patient centered care.
+Daily multidisciplinary rounds by our pediatric care team include not only nurses and physicians but also case managers, pharmacists, nutritionists, social workers, child life specialists, respiratory therapists and any subspecialists.
+Each patient’s care plan is discussed for updates and progress to maintain the focus on family- and patient-centered care.

 Use the main entrance to the Baptist Memorial Hospital for Women, located at the Humphreys Boulevard entrance.
 After hours from 9:00 p.m. until 6:00 a.m. the main entrance of the Women's Hospital is locked.
-Entrance to the hospital will be accessed through the Pediatric Emergency Room.
+Visitors wishing to enter the hospital will receive access through the Pediatric Emergency Room.

 P.D.'s Perch Outpatient Diagnostic Testing

-A pediatric outpatient center featuring a child-friendly environment for patients from birth to age 17.
-Pediatric nurses, a pediatric anesthesiologist, pediatric radiologist and a certified child life specialist provide specialized care and education.
-This diagnostic center features X-rays, CT or MRI scans, Ultrasounds, as well as lab draws.
+Our pediatric outpatient center features a child-friendly environment for patients from birth to age 17.
+Pediatric nurses, a pediatric anesthesiologist, pediatric radiologist and a certified child life specialist provide specialized, pediatric care and education.
+This diagnostic center features X-rays, CT or MRI scans, ultrasounds and lab draws.

 Pediatric Emergency Department

-The Pediatric emergency department is located off I-240 in the heart of Memphis.
-Staffed with pediatric emergency medicine doctors and specialty teams, the ED is open all the time to treat emergencies.
+The Pediatric Emergency Department is located off I-240 in the heart of Memphis.
+Staffed with pediatric emergency medicine doctors and specialty teams, the ED is open 24/7 to treat emergencies.

 Free Baptist Parenting Tips Apps

-Being a parent is the most important job you’ll ever have.
-Both new and experienced parents sometimes have questions and concerns and now you have help right on your smartphone or tablet.
-We’ve created free apps to download and help navigate the parenting years from birth through your child’s first 17 years.
+Being a parent is one of the most important jobs you’ll ever have.
+Both new and experienced parents sometimes have questions and concerns.
+Now, you can get help right on your smartphone or tablet.
+We’ve created free apps to download to help you navigate the parenting years from birth to age 17.

-The Parenting Healthy Kids for Ages 0-5 app is a comprehensive resource for first-time and experienced parents, with developmental milestones, nutrition tips, and safety and health information about your newborn up through the toddler years and kindergarten.
+The Parenting Healthy Kids for Ages 0–5 app is a comprehensive resource for first-time and experienced parents.
+It features developmental milestones, nutrition tips, safety and health information about your newborn up through the toddler years and kindergarten.

-The Parenting Healthy Kids for Ages 6-17 app helps parents be aware of your child’s mental, physical and social needs, as well as provides tips to prepare them for life beyond high school.
+The Parenting Healthy Kids for Ages 6–17 app helps increase parents’ awareness of a child’s mental, physical and social needs.
+It also provides tips to prepare them for life beyond high school.